galazwoj/pcmos386v501/README.md

 * includes the cdrom driver from Rod Roark (sources)
 * maybe more

-* does atm NOT include the borland compiler/tools --  the only program it requires from Borland is make as Microsoft make is hopellesly lame.
+* does NOT include the borland compiler/tools --  the only program it requires from Borland is make as Microsoft make is hopellesly lame.

 See also.....  https://en.wikipedia.org/wiki/PC-MOS/386